 Still, VonMarkle began to come out of her sedation very quickly.
 She had a trach tube and a feeding tube, and began trying to take them out, a sign she was coming to consciousness.

-"I don't remember a whole lot," she says.
+"I don't remember a whole lot," she said.
 "I do have memories of being trapped in my body.
 I couldn't move and I couldn't talk.
 I would never wish that on anyone."

 She had physical and occupational therapy, regained her ability to walk, and after a while was posting makeup tutorial videos from her room at AFCH.

-"We were amazed at how quickly she progressed," says Hsu.
+"We were amazed at how quickly she progressed," said Hsu.

 VonMarkle also became a favorite of the nurses at the children's hospital, some of whom were just a few years older than her.

-Adds seventh floor colleague Lori Williams, "We were really inspired by her."
+Seventh-floor colleague Lori Williams said, "We were really inspired by her."